Current History Graduate Students

 Mandy Townsley is a Doctoral Candidate working with Dr. Raymond Sun.
 Her research fields are Modern Britain, Modern Europe and World History.
 She received her bachelor's degree from The University of Montana and her Master's from Washington State University.
 Her dissertation focuses on the concurrent remembering and forgetting of the Great War in Ireland during the war and through the Irish Free State period.

-My name is Jacki Hedlund Tyler and I am a fourth year PhD Candidate working with Dr. Peter Boag.
-My research fields are American History, Public History, and World History.
-I received my B.A. in History from Washington State University (2008), and my M.A. in History from Arizona State University (2010).
-My research focuses on the construction of gender, race, and citizenship through immigration restrictions and legal exclusions in Oregon, from 1830 to 1859.
-I recently had my article "The Color and Gender of Citizenship: Immigration Restriction in the Development of Oregon," published by the journal Western Legal History.
+Jacki Hedlund Tyler is a Doctoral Candidate working with Dr. Peter Boag.
+Her research fields are American History, Public History, and World History.
+She received her Bachelor’s degree from Washington State University, and her Master’s degree from Arizona State University.
+Her dissertation focuses on the construction of gender, race, and citizenship through immigration restrictions and legal exclusions in Oregon, from 1830 to 1859.
+Her article "The Color and Gender of Citizenship: Immigration Restriction in the Development of Oregon," was published by the journal Western Legal History.

 Jacob received his BA in History from the University of Alabama in December of 2012.
 He is currently studying under Dr. Jesse Spohnholz and is studying religious and political relations during the Protestant Reformation.
 Other interests include how both Protestants and Catholics were effected during the Thirty Years War and the Jewish experience during the Protestant Reformation.
 He is also a Teaching Assistant for the Roots of Contemporary Issues program.